takorejsza/yachts_dataset/README.md

 ### Dependencies
 Before running the project, all the dependencies in the requirements.txt have to be installed.

-`conda install -r requirements.txt` or `pip install -r rquirements.txt`
+`conda install -r requirements.txt` or `pip install -r requirements.txt`

 ### Project Components